Chain Letter (album)

-Chain Letter is the debut studio album by American singer-songwriter Brooke Valentine, released on March 15, 2005, by Subliminal Entertainment and Virgin Records.
+Chain Letter is the only studio album by Brooke Valentine, released on March 15, 2005, by Subliminal Entertainment, Virgin Records and Capitol Records.
 Work on the album began after Valentine left the female group Best Kept Secret, in order to pursue a solo career.
 She moved to Los Angeles, California with producer and Subliminal Entertainment CEO Deja the Great to begin work on the album.
-Valentine enlisted a variety of producers to work on the album including Bink!, Bloodshy & Avant, Déjà "The Great", Jermaine Dupri, Brandon Howard, Lil Jon, Matt Serletic among others.
+Valentine enlisted a variety of producers to work on the album including Bink!, Bloodshy & Avant, Déjà "The Great", Jermaine Dupri, Brandon Howard, Lil Jon and Matt Serletic among others.

-Musically the album is predominantly a R&B body of work, that features elements of hip hop, pop, rock, and crunk.
-Upon release "Chain Letter" was met with critical acclaim from music critics who praised the album's production, with other critics comparing the album to the work of film producer Steven Soderbergh.
-Commercially the album fared well and peaked at sixteen on the Billboard 200 and three on the Billboard Top R&B/Hip-Hop Albums Chart.
-The album sold 290,000 copies in the US.
+Musically it is an R&B album, that blends diverse musical genres such as hip hop, crunk, dance-pop, reggae-funk, folk, baroque pop and jungle music.
+Upon release, the album was met with critical acclaim from music critics who praised the album's production, with other critics comparing the album to the work of film producer Steven Soderbergh.
+Commercially the album fared well and peaked at 16 on the US Billboard 200 and three on the US Top R&B/Hip-Hop Albums chart.

 The album was preceded by the release of the lead single "Girlfight", that features Big Boi from the band Outkast, and Lil Jon.
 "Girlfight" was a commercial success peaking at twenty-three on the Billboard Hot 100 as well as making appearances on charts in Ireland, New Zealand, Australia and the UK.
 The second single released from the album was "Long As You Come Home", which reached number 71 on the Billboard R&B/Hip-Hop Songs chart where it spent 5 weeks.
 The third single was "Cover Girl", however the song failed to chart.

 Background

-She started her musical career as a member of the female group Best Kept Secret.
+Valentine started her musical career as a member of the female group Best Kept Secret.
 To pursue a solo career, she moved to Los Angeles, California with producer and Subliminal Entertainment CEO Deja the Great and signed to Virgin Records.

-Singles

-The lead single, "Girlfight", which features Lil Jon and Big Boi was first released on January 4, 2005.
-It succeeded internationally, peaking in the top fifty in Australia and Ireland, and Top 40 in New Zealand and the United Kingdom.

-The second single, "Long as You Come Home" was released on July 5, 2005.
-It peaked at #71 on the US R&B/Hip-Hop chart.

-The third single, "Cover Girl" was released on October 18, 2005.
-It failed to chart.
-“Laugh Til I Cry” was promoted to radio as well.
+Her first album for Virgin, Chain Letter, was written and recorded over a span of four months.
+Around 200 songs were recorded.